matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

     (update-in [:local-hist] conj msg-payload))
 ~~~

-First, we set the `:local` key to contain the latest mouse position, then we add it to the local history.
+First, we set the `:local` key to contain the latest mouse position; then we add it to the local history.

 The branch when the message comes from the server is slightly more involved: